cnguyen-uk/An-Introduction-to-Go/README.md

 Go, or Golang, is a programming language designed by Google employees.
 It is a simple high performance language designed to make code extremely easy to read and develop; has modern features like garbage collection and built-in concurrency; but misses some of the functionality that other languages have (such as OOP).

-There are plenty of good, comprehensive guides to using Go available online.
+There are plenty of good, comprehensive guides to using Go available online, such as [The Official Go Language Specification](https://golang.org/ref/spec).
 The aim of this guide is the opposite - to present Go in a compact way for someone who is already familiar with at least one programming language.

 ## Table of Contents